llaske/sugarizer-server/README.md

 ## Server API

-To implement the above functionalities, the sugarizer backend exposes an API.
+To implement the above functionalities, the Sugarizer backend exposes an API.
 The API routes look as follows:

 #### INFORMATION ROUTE